-processed.data The list object returned from the assign.preprocess function. mcmc.pos.mean.trainingData training dataset.
+processed.data The list object returned from the assign.preprocess function.

+mcmc.pos.mean.trainingData

 The list object returned from the assign.mcmc function.
-Notice that for cross validation, the Y argument in the assign.mcmc function should be set as the trainingData The genomic measure matrix of training samples (i.g., gene expression matrix).
+Notice that for cross validation, the Y argument in the assign.mcmc function should be set as the training dataset.